Yemeni Air Force: 2011 Yemeni uprising

 The Yemeni Air Force performed air strikes against opposition forces to the Saleh government during the 2011 Yemeni uprising.

 On 28 September 2011, a Su-22 was shot down during a bombing mission north of Sanaa by rebel soldiers using a MANPADS.
 The pilot ejected and was captured.

-On 30 October, the al-Dailami air base, which shares the structures with Sana'a International Airport, was attacked by uprising forces.
+On 30 October, the al-Dailami air base, which shares the structures with Sanaa International Airport, was attacked by uprising forces.
 Different official sources reported two or three fighter jets destroyed on the ground either by mortar shells or with planted explosive charges.
 The aircraft were loaded with ammunition and combat ready for strikes on the next day.
 Among the destroyed aircraft, at least one MiG-29 was reported.

 Saudi-led intervention in Yemen (2015–present)

 On 19 March 2015, a first air raid against the internationally recognized Yemeni president Abd Rabbuh Mansur Hadi, indicated that at least some elements of the Yemeni Air Force had switched allegiance to fight alongside the Houthis rebels.

-On 25 March 2015, two Yemeni Air Force aircraft, probably Su-22, took off from Sana'a Al-Dailami Air Base, which was under Houthis control, to launch an attack on the Yemeni president's residence in the al-Maasheeq district of Aden, becoming the third time in a week that elements of the Air Force acted against the internationally recognized government.
+On 25 March 2015, two Yemeni Air Force aircraft, probably Su-22, took off from Sanaa Al-Dailami Air Base, which was under Houthis control, to launch an attack on the Yemeni president's residence in the al-Maasheeq district of Aden, becoming the third time in a week that elements of the Air Force acted against the internationally recognized government.
 The Houthis sent two Su-22s to bomb the presidential compound in Aden with one MiG 29 flying top cover.
 As the Sukhois made their first bombing run the Hadi loyalists responded with fierce ground fire but failed to shoot down any aircraft.
 During this attack, a few pro-Hadi MiG-29s scrambled from Al Anad Air Base to protect the presidential compound from Houthi -controlled warplanes.

 During the initial days of the Saudi Arabian-led intervention in Yemen, Saudi Arabia Air Forces carried out air attacks on the Yemeni Airforce Al-Dulaimi Air Base next to the Sadaa International Airport, destroying one Beechcraft King Air 350ER surveillance aircraft, one CN-235 transport aircraft and two Bell 214 Huey helicopters.

 The Yemeni Air Force did not completely join the Houthi rebels, as most of the personnel refused to take orders from their former enemy.
 Also the maintenance of the air-frames was mostly halted since the ousting of the Saleh regime in 2012 and thus, at the beginning of 2015, the situation of the Air Force seemed chaotic with most of the personnel deserted and air-frames lacking maintenance, effectively preventing the Yemeni Air Force to enter in the fight, remaining grounded during the Saudi-led intervention.